federicobaiocco/datathon-dataops/README.md

 # Datathon 2021 - Dataops

+This is my solution for the Dataops challenge of campus party 2021: https://github.com/Datathon2021

+Got the 3rd place

 ## Run repo
 First run ```make build_docker_image``` in order to build the docker image and install dependences.
 Once image is built run ```make init_airflow``` in order to run image.